 Doctors associate a variety of signs and symptoms with insomnia.
-Often, the symptoms intertwine with those of other medical or mental conditions.
+Often, the symptoms intertwine with those of other medical or mental health conditions.

 - People with insomnia complain of difficulty falling asleep or waking up frequently after falling asleep.
 The problem may begin with stress.
 Then, as you begin to associate the bed with your inability to sleep, the bedroom becomes "hostile territory" and the problem may become chronic because of this negative association.